Azalea: A Magazine by Third World Lesbians: Content

 to submit something else at another time.

-Azaleas goal was to reach out and fill a void in contemporary publications that excluded Black and Latina writers.
+Azalea's goal was to reach out and fill a void in contemporary publications that excluded Black and Latina writers.

 The magazine published contributions from Africa, Asia and South America as well as material from the United States.
-The first bibliography issue featured Toni Morrison, Audre Lorde, Toni Cade Bambera, Pat Parker, Lorraine Hansberry, and Zora Neale Hurston as writers.
-Azalea published three issues from 1977 to 1982, during their last year in 1983 they only issued 2 copies.
+The first bibliography issue featured Toni Morrison, Audre Lorde, Toni Cade Bambara, Pat Parker, Lorraine Hansberry, and Zora Neale Hurston as writers.
+Artists also contributed to the magazine.
+Irare Sabasu drew portrait silhouettes that were featured on many covers.:102 Azalea published three issues from 1977 to 1982; during their last year in 1983 they only issued 2 copies.